-As shown in Figure 2, CAPEX in the mining industry is also affected by minerals and metals prices.
-This is because companies tend to curtail expenditures when market conditions are unfavourable and financing options are limited.
-They accelerate their investment plans when the outlook for demand and prices improves, which enhances cash flow and profitability.
+As shown in Figure 2, mineral and metal prices are a leading indicator of CAPEX in the mining industry.
+Companies tend to preserve capital when market conditions are unfavourable and financing options are limited.
+However, firms tend to accelerate investment plans when the outlook for demand and prices improves in order to grow production capacity and seize the opportunity to enhance their cash flow and profitability.

-Figure 2: Capital expenditures, by subsector and with respect to the metals and minerals price index, 2009–19
+Figure 2: Minerals sector capital expenditures, by subsector and with respect to the metals and minerals price index, 2012–22

 Text version — Figure 2

 Sources: Natural Resources Canada, Bank of Canada, Statistics Canada.